syncfusion-content/flutter-docs/Flutter/circular-charts/datalabel.md

 documentation: ug
 ---

-# Data label in SfCircular Charts
+# Data label in Circular charts

 Data label can be added to a chart series by enabling the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/isVisible.html) option in the [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CircularSeries/dataLabelSettings.html).
 You can use the following properties to customize the appearance.